 Nature Park of Arrabida – Day trip from Lisbon (1 hr)

 Nature Park of Arrabida is located in between the town of Sesimbra and Setubal, in the south of River Tagus.
 It is a protected area and the park elevations at the highest peak is at 1637 feet (or 499 metres).
-The beauty of Nature Park of Arrabida is Mediterranean like vegetation and 3 beaches.
+The beauty of Arrábida Natural Park is the Mediterranean like vegetation and 3 beaches.

 You can easily spend a relaxing day at the Nature Park of Arrabida.

-Things to do at the Nature Park of Arrábida
+Things to do at the Arrábida Natural Park

-You are at the Nature Park, you can hike or laze at the beach.
-There are 3 beaches worth exploring – Galapinhos, Portinho da Arrabida and Figueurinha.
+You are at the Arrábida Natural Park, you can hike or laze at the beach.
+There are 3 beaches worth exploring – Galapinhos, Portinho da Arrabida, and Figueurinha.
 They are quite popular with locals and tourists.

-From the beaches, you can can also explore a 16th century monastery and now convent – Convent of Our Lady of Arrabida.
+From the beaches, you can also explore a 16th-century monastery and now convent – Convent of Our Lady of Arrabida.

 How to get to Nature Park of Arrábida from Lisbon?